MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/show-results-from-office-365-in-on-premises-sharepoint-with-cloud-hybrid-search.md

 1. Verify that the user account that you use to perform this procedure is an administrator for the cloud SSA.

-2. In the cloud search farm, in Central Administration, in the **Application Management** section, click **Manage service applications**.
+2. In the cloud search farm, in Central Administration, in the **Application Management** section, select **Manage service applications**.

-3. Click the cloud SSA to which you want to add a result source.
+3. Select the cloud SSA to which you want to add a result source.

-4. On the Search Administration page for the cloud SSA, in the Quick Launch, click **Result Sources**.
+4. On the Search Administration page for the cloud SSA, in the Quick Launch, select **Result Sources**.

-5. On the **Manage Result Sources** page, click **New Result Source**.
+5. On the **Manage Result Sources** page, select **New Result Source**.

 6. On the **Add Result Source** page, do the following:

-1. In the **General Information** section, in the **Name text** box, type a name for the new result source—for example,  *Office 365 search index*  .
+1. In the **General Information** section, in the **Name text** box, type a name for the new result source—for example,  *Microsoft 365 search index*.

-2. (Optional) In the **General Information** section, in the **Description** text box, type a description of the new result source.
+2. (Optional) In the **General Information** section, in the **Description** text box, enter a description of the new result source.

     This description will appear as a tooltip when the pointer rests on the result source on certain configuration pages.

 3. In the **Protocol** section, select **Remote SharePoint**.

-4. In the **Remote Service URL** section, type the address of the root site collection in SharePoint Online that you want to get search results from, such as https://adventure-works.sharepoint.com.
+4. In the **Remote Service URL** section, enter the address of the root site collection in SharePoint Online that you want to get search results from, such as https://adventure-works.sharepoint.com.

 5. In the **Type** section, select **SharePoint Search Results**.